Khimo Gumatay

-Khimo Gumatay (born September 24, 2000), better known as Khimo, is a Filipino singer-songwriter from Makati City, Philippines and the winner of the second season of Idol Philippines.
+Khimo Gumatay (born September 24, 1999), known mononymously as Khimo, is a Filipino singer and songwriter.
+He is the winner of the second season of Idol Philippines.

 Early life

 Gumatay, the second of three kids, was born and raised to a clan of performers; his father was a member of the famous "The Singing Cooks and Waiters" and a sister who also sings but settled into the military.
 On his teenage years, Gumatay was advised by his family to enter the police or the military service, but his love and passion for singing prevailed which resulted to music trainings, joining competitions, and singing commercial jingles.
 In College, he became a member of the UMak Chorale that helped him to get the scholarship, eventually finished his studies.
 In a media conference, Gumatay shared that during the pandemic he became a live streamer to generate funds that leads him to be a part of an international singing competition held on Instagram organized by Boyz II Men member Wanya Morris.